-The Tips you need to Eat Out with a Newborn!
+Top Tips to make Eating Out with a Newborn Easy!

 You still need to feel like you – not just someone’s mum.
 There was a point at which I was so tied to my breast pump that I felt like I existed just to go around in the cycle of pumping and rocking him and occasionally crying.
 A new baby is really really hard but you and your partner or family still need to spend quality time together and there’s nothing like a warm comforting meal that someone else has cooked so you don’t have to do the washing up.

 You still need to be able to enjoy yourself with friends and feel like you’re not being held back.
 Don’t neglect yourself out of fear or anxiety.

 Here are my Top Tips for Eating out With a Newborn

 Choose the Right Restaurant to eat out with a Newborn